 Special attention is to be given to cargo/slop discharge piping through Ballast Tanks and void spaces.

+3. ANNUAL SURVEY

+3.1 Schedule

-3.1.1 Annual Surveys are to be held within 3 months before or after anniversary date from the date of the initial classification survey or of the date credited for the last Special Survey.
+3.1.1 Annual Surveys are to be held within 3 months before or after anniversary date fro